jtremback/cross-chain-validation/spec/valset-update-protocol.md

 - Expected precondition
   - The *packet* has timed out
 - Expected postcondition
-  - The *UnbondingOver* packet is create again
+  - The *UnbondingOver* packet is created again
 - Error condition
   - If the precondition is violated